18'' CARBON STEEL SSAW WELDED PIPE API/ASTM/JIS/DIN

 u Certification: ABS manufacturing assessment, ABS design assessment, API 5CT, API 5L, DNV manufacturer certificate, ISO9001 quality management system certificate, ISO14001 environment management system certificate, GB/T28001 occupational health and safety management system certificate, A1 class manufacturing license of special equipment certificate, CCS, GL, LR, SGS, TüV, PDE

-Q: How are steel pipes used in the transportation of liquids and gases?
+- Q: How are steel pipes used in the construction of railways and transportation systems?

 Send your message to us